xlsrln/cat/cat_rules.md

 | 3     | C   | 16                | Team X        | 3            | No                      | \- |
 | 4     | D   | 13                | W Motorsports | 1            | Yes                     | 16 |

-this gives the following standings:
+we get the following standings:

 | Team          | Points |
 | ------------- | ------ |